Skip to main content

 These factors directly contribute to the metabolic profile.
 Physiological replacement of testosterone in hypogonadal men improves insulin resistance, body composition, and lipid profiles.

 In women, hormonal shifts, especially during perimenopause and post-menopause, significantly impact metabolic health.
 Decreased estrogen levels following menopause correlate with increased triglycerides, total cholesterol, and low-density lipoprotein cholesterol.
-Conversely, conditions such as polycystic ovary syndrome (PCOS) involve elevated androgens, male sex hormones, which increase the risk of and obesity.
+Conversely, conditions such as polycystic ovary syndrome (PCOS) involve elevated androgens, male sex hormones, which increase the risk of insulin resistance and obesity.
 These examples underscore the sex-specific contributions of these powerful biochemical messengers to metabolic health.

 Sex hormones, including testosterone and estrogen, exert sex-specific influences on body composition, insulin sensitivity, and lipid profiles, profoundly shaping metabolic health.